craigsidcarlson/express-redis-cache/README.md

 # Content Type

 You can use `express-redis-cache` to cache HTML pages, CSS stylesheets, JSON objects, anything really.
-Content-types are saved along the cache body and are retrieved using `res._headers['content-type']`.
+Content-types are saved along the cache body and are retrieved using `this.getHeaders()['content-type']`.
 If you want to overwrite that, you can pass a custom type.

 ```js
 app.get('/index.html',